MicrosoftDocs/architecture-center/docs/framework/security/deploy-code.md

 ## Key points

+> [!div class="checklist"]

-- Involve the security team in the planning and design of the DevOps process to integrate preventive and detective controls for security risks.
+> - Involve the security team in the planning and design of the DevOps process to integrate preventive and detective controls for security risks.
-- Design automated deployment pipelines that allow for quick roll-forward and rollback deployments to address critical bugs and code updates outside of the normal deployment lifecycle.
+> - Design automated deployment pipelines that allow for quick roll-forward and rollback deployments to address critical bugs and code updates outside of the normal deployment lifecycle.
-- Integrate code scanning tools within CI/CD pipeline.
+> - Integrate code scanning tools within CI/CD pipeline.

 ## Rollback and roll-forward